mensbeam/Arsse/docs/en/030_Supported_Protocols/010_Nextcloud_News.md

         <dd><a href="https://github.com/nextcloud/news/blob/master/docs/externalapi/Legacy.md">Version 1.2</a></dd>
 </dl>

-The NextCloud News protocol was the first supported by The Arsse, and has been supported in full since version 0.3.0.
+The Nextcloud News protocol was the first supported by The Arsse, and has been supported in full since version 0.3.0.

 It allows organizing newsfeeds into single-level folders, and supports a wide range of operations on newsfeeds, folders, and articles.